c3d/xl/doc/HANDBOOK_0-introduction.md

 For XL, it really means three things:

-1. XL has a method to extend the language with any kind of feature, not just functions or data types, but programming constructs, optimizations, domain-specific notations, and more.
+1. XL has a method to extend the language with any kind of feature, not just functions or data types, but also programming constructs, optimizations, domain-specific notations, and more.
 Actually, all this is done with a [single operator](#one-operator-to-rule-them-all), `is`, called the _definition operator_.